santhosh2323/Robot_localization/README.md

 # Robot_localization
-The Repository contains ros-package and algorithms to integrate imu and gps data from kitti/oxts dataset to EKF &amp; UKF node for benchmark analysis
+The Repository contains ros-package and algorithms to integrate imu and gps data from kitti/oxts dataset with EKF &amp; UKF node for benchmark analysis

 # INTEGRATION